 REA Core Team Member and AAC

 Susan DuFresne is in her 12th year teaching Integrated Kindergarten in the Renton School District after graduating with a Bachelor of Arts in Education from City University in 2009.
 She lives on Vashon Island with her husband, son, chickens, cats, and dog.
 She considers RECN's Core Team to be her family and the Renton/Highline communities to be her 2nd home.
-Susan is dual endorsed in both Special Education and General Education currently teaching at Maplewood Heights.
-She is a strong unionist and believes if children who are age 5 are old enough to experience racism, they are old enough to learn about anti-racism.
+Susan is dual endorsed in both Special Education and General Education for 14 years in Renton School District and is now retired.
+She believes unfortunately, our BIPoC kindergarten children have already experienced racism and therefore all kindergartners are old enough to learn about antiracism.
 She is an artist, activist, author and illustrator, writing and illustrating The History of Institutional Racism in U.S. Public Schools published by Garn Press, 2018.
-She is an on the Executive Board of the national Badass Teachers Association, a state administrator of the Washington Badass Teachers Association and an REA Building Representative.
+She serves on the REA Executive Board as Primary Representative.
 Susan is collaborating with educators at Maplewood Heights to teach Ethnic Studies, continuing her professional development with WA Ethnic Studies Now.
-She has been a CORE member of RECN since 2017 and believes it is our responsibility as Whites to research and correct our false perceptions/narratives of history, change policies and to dismantle institutional racism alongside our BIPoC.
-She looks forward to expanding RECN’s equity work to increase intersectionality between anti-racism work and oppression in the areas of gender and sexual orientation/LGBTQIA+, Dis/Ability/Ableism, ageism, and poverty/classism.
+She has been a CORE member of RECN since 2017 and believes it is our responsibility as Whites to research and correct our false perceptions/narratives of history, change policies and to dismantle institutional racism alongside our BIPoC and expanding RECN’s equity work to increase intersectionality between anti-racism work and oppression in the areas of gender and sexual orientation/LGBTQIA+, Dis/Ability/Ableism, ageism, and poverty/classism.
 She continues to be actively engaged as a RECN Core Team Member, designing the graphics, art, supporting in social media and our website.

 REA Core Team Member